'Young And Restless' Recap For May 3: The Ladies Form A New Plan, Kyle Edges Closer To Sharing What He Knows

 — Young and Restless (@YandR_CBS) May 3, 2018

-The talk did seem to have an impact on Victoria, as she said she wouldn’t be a victim of her ex-husband’s any longer.
+The talk did seem to have an impact on Victoria, as she said she wouldn’t be a victim of her ex-husband any longer.
 Vikki left, but Phyllis wasn’t entirely convinced that everything had been resolved.
 Later, Phyllis and Sharon reconnected at Crimson Lights and admitted they felt unsure of what Vikki would do next.
 Phyllis decided to track her down, and she got to Victoria just in time.

 Vikki had written a note to Victor and Nikki telling them she was sorry, making it clear that she intended to confess after all.
-Phyllis worked on talking her out of it again and Nikki soon showed up to do more of the same.
-Soon the ladies decided that Vikki should leave town for a bit and they determined that Phyllis will go with her, telling others that they were headed off to a convention together.
+Phyllis worked on talking her out of it again, and Nikki soon showed up to do more of the same.
+Soon the ladies decided that Vikki should leave town for a bit, and they determined that Phyllis will go with her, telling others that they were headed off to a convention together.

-Kyle is back in Genoa City and anxious to shake things up and he has the ammunition he needs thanks to the big secret Dina recently revealed about Jack.
-Kyle hasn’t utilized what he learned yet, but he’s growing increasing tempted and a discussion with Victor during Thursday’s Young and Restless showed that he may not be able to resist much longer.
+Kyle is back in Genoa City and anxious to shake things up, and he has the ammunition he needs thanks to the big secret Dina recently revealed about Jack.
+Kyle hasn’t utilized what he learned yet, but he’s growing increasing tempted, and a discussion with Victor during Thursday’s Young and Restless showed that he may not be able to resist much longer.

 Victor, of course, is expertly needling Kyle to further drive a wedge between his nemesis Jack and his son.
 Billy happened to encounter Kyle and Victor as they were meeting at the Club and Young and Restless viewers suspect that the animosity between the uncle and nephew might ultimately be the catalyst to push Kyle to make a big move.